Discover breathtaking expressions of nature and Puerto Rico’s winningest sports team.

-Nestled among the magnificent lakes, rivers, and dense vegetation that make up central Puerto Rico, Naranjito is a peaceful oasis named for the naranjo tree.
+Nestled among the magnificent lakes, rivers, and dense vegetation that make up Puerto Rico's Central Mountains region, Naranjito is a peaceful oasis named for the naranjo tree.
 The municipality, which covers 28 square miles (73 square kilometers), is nestled between Toa Alta to the north, Bayamón to the east, and Corozal to the west.
-While Naranjito feels far removed from the hectic pace of urban life, it is only about a 40-minute drive from SJU airport.
+While Naranjito feels far removed from the hectic pace of urban life, it's only about a 40-minute drive from Luis Muñoz Marín International Airport (SJU).

 If you’re in town when Los Changos, the municipality’s men’s volleyball team, are playing, you’re in for a treat.
 The team is a point of pride for naranjiteños and has earned the distinction of being the most successful sports franchise in Puerto Rican history.
 Pack something orange to wear to the game and you’ll fit right in with the rest of the cheering crowd.

 An Abundance of Natural Beauty